 Want a bite?

 I still don’t know who is making up those rules but I do know this.
 For this blog the ultimate judge and jury are you, the readers.
-If you prefer that I wax poetic about the food I make or share my (mis)adventures with family then you’ll probably decide to not stick around.
-I will miss you but it’s OK…it really is.
-Different strokes for different folks right?
+If you prefer that I wax poetic and create a short story with every post that is published about the food I make then you’ll probably decide to not stick around and I get that; your needs are better met by someone who enjoys that process more than I do.

 This sauce is actually courtesy of Fine Cooking; I saw them tweet a recipe the other day for Ribs with an Apricot Bourbon Sauce; of course my eyes popped out of my head…you just know that’s calling MY name, right?
 I made some slight revisions but I think good ones…just a bit more of the apricot jam and the addition of some molasses.
 I really love the combination of sweet, spicy and a teeny bit of heat that is the end result.
 I could absolutely eat this sauce with a spoon; however, adding it to slow cooked, shredded pork resulted in an ‘Oh My’ moment for sure.
 Enjoy this with or without the coleslaw (my very favorite with just a bit of horseradish) but I just love the combination of the two.
 It really does take me back a bit to somewhere southern so I can’t help myself; Hey Y’all…how y’all doin?